Sappy2001/React-Interview/README.md

 ```

 - When a component is first rendered, `useState(initialValue)` initializes state with the provided value.
 - When you call `setState(newValue)`, React does not immediately update the state.
-Instead, it schedules an update and then, during the next render cycle, React computes and updates the new state value and re-renders the component (optimizes performance).
+Instead, it schedules an update and then, during the next render cycle, React computes and updates the new state value and re-renders the component (for performance optimization).

 ## 3. Example: Counter Component